 Virgin America expects to bounce an expected full-year 2012 profit into an initial public offering (IPO) in the first half of 2013, despite having posted a $49 million first-quarter loss.
 CEO David Cush attributes the loss to what he terms “two unplanned events,” namely a 47% year-on-year in fuel costs in the quarter and a switch to the Sabre reservations system.
 Virgin America’s revenue, however, improved 32% to $267 million in the quarter that ended March 30.
 The privately held ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Virgin America Could Be Ready For IPO In First Half 2013".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Virgin America Could Be Ready For IPO In First Half 2013".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.